 Over the years, Datapeople has collected data from 10s of millions of job descriptions from more than 40,000 employers.
 We can use this data to classify jobs (for a better candidate experience) and to provide content and language guidance in our products.
 And we can use the data in our customers’ talent funnels to provide them with insightful recruiting analytics.

 But we can’t work with data we can’t see.
 Once someone applies to a job, for example, we can learn about their candidate experience and qualifications.
 But if they never apply, we can’t ask them anything, especially (and crucially) about why they didn’t apply.
 That’s one limitation of data science in recruiting.

 Another limitation has to do with job description content.
 Job descriptions have two main types of content: job-specific and company-specific.
 Job-specific content includes the title, responsibilities, requirements, and descriptions of the team.
 Company-specific content includes benefits, perks, a description of the company, and a diversity and inclusion statement.

 Job-specific content is unique for every job description, which means we can begin to understand the impact of individual elements like the title.
 Company-specific content, however, is uniform across all company jobs, making it harder to single out the impact of individual elements.
 It’s also hard to delineate between the impact of company-specific content versus the impact of the company’s overall reputation.
 It’s a hard problem for data science to answer.

 So, what did we find?

-We found that job descriptions should definitely include a statement supporting diversity and inclusion.
+We found that job descriptions should definitely include a statement supporting diversity, equity, and inclusion.
 What it should say, though, is a little more complicated.
 (Our team had several theories about the type of statement that candidates might prefer.
 But, for the most part, our instincts were wrong.
 Which is exactly why we do research!)

 Anyway, here’s an overview of our study.